swanson/swanson.github.com/_posts/2010-10-31-weekly-noise-2-so-its-like-a-screensaver.markdown

 ---

-I will be moving offices in January and as part of the new design, the office will have several inset areas in the walls to mount a flat-panel display.
-I am sure that you have seen these announcement boards in office buildings before -- they are basically replacing the building directories or traditional bulletin boards.
-You could use it for displaying a welcome message, the days events, upcoming meetings, etc.
+I will be moving offices in January and as part of the new design, the office will have several inset areas in the walls to mount flat-panel displays.
+I am sure that you have seen these "announcement boards" in office buildings before -- they are basically replacing the building directories or traditional bulletin boards.
+You could use it for displaying a welcome message, special events, upcoming meetings, etc.

-I think most of these boards are usually just a PowerPoint presentation that loops over a few slides.
+I think most of these displays are usually just hacked together by looping over a few PowerPoint slides.
 Not very elegant or high tech, especially for a software company!

 So when I noticed that the new office would have several of these monitors, I